 It is not just the suffocation that they are feeling inside their houses but also the mental stress and pressure that they have to deal with every single day.
 During this pandemic, many people have lost their jobs, lost their wealth, and most importantly their health.
 In the end, the only thing that will matter will be the ability to handle pressure with patience and be optimistic about a new start.

 Each coin has two sides.
 Why don’t we stop blaming and start changing ourselves?
 Though this pandemic brings a lot of negativity, it still has a lot of positivity to offer.
 Every situation has its up's and downs.
 It just depends on how we perceive and react to it.
-So, here are some tips to keep yourself cool and calm during this lockdown.
+So, here are 9 things for staying sane in lockdown.

 1. Exercise and Meditate

 Physical fitness is not just crucial for a healthy body but also necessary for a healthy mind and for a human’s emotional well-being.
 Exercise is the miracle cure we've always had, but most of us neglect to take our recommended dose of it.
 Even though laziness seems like the new normal amidst the other set of ‘newnesses’ that staying at home has brought, there’s no substitute for self-care.

 Exercise is the best way to reduce stress.
 It helps in elevating your mood.
 Exercise not only helps in improving your physique but also helps to keep your brain active.
 A study shows that in comparison with people who do not play sports or do any physical activity, those indulging in any kind of physical activity tend to have sharper and faster brain functioning.
 Lockdown provides us with the perfect opportunity to shape ourselves by utilizing our time constructively.

 It’s a good idea to start with bodyweight exercises and slowly increase the intensity of your workout.
 Always do some stretching pre and post-workout lest you suffer a body ache.
 You could pick the exercises for your upper, lower, and core areas.